Lysimachus: Diadochi

 In 315 BC, Lysimachus joined Cassander, Ptolemy and Seleucus against Antigonus, who, however, diverted his attention by stirring up Thracian and Scythian tribes against him.
 However, he managed to consolidate his power in the east of his territories, suppressing a revolt of the cities on the Black Sea coast.

 In 309 BC, he founded Lysimachia in a commanding situation on the neck connecting the Chersonese with the mainland, forming a bulwark against the Odrysians.

 In 306/305 BC, Lysimachus followed the example of Antigonus and assumed the royal title.

 In 302 BC, when the second alliance between Cassander, Ptolemy and Seleucus was made, Lysimachus, reinforced by troops from Cassander, entered Asia Minor, where he met with little resistance.
-On the approach of Antigonus he retired into winter quarters near Heraclea, marrying its widowed queen Amastris, a Persian princess.
-Seleucus joined him in 301 BC, and at the Battle of Ipsus Antigonus was defeated and slain.
-Antigonus' dominions were divided among the victors.
-Lysimachus' share was Lydia, Ionia, Phrygia and the north coast of Asia Minor.
+On the approach of Antigonus, he retired into winter quarters near Heraclea, marrying its widowed queen Amastris, a Persian princess.
+Seleucus joined him in 301 BC and, at the Battle of Ipsus, Antigonus was defeated and slain.
+Antigonus's dominions were divided among the victors.
+Lysimachus's share was Lydia, Ionia, Phrygia and the north coast of Asia Minor.